 At the end of February, my husband and I traveled to see Phil and Nancy at their beautiful Davis Frame Caribbean timber frame home on Grand Cayman!
-We arrived on the island and it was sunny and 82 degrees and it remained just as nice for the rest of our trip.
-My husband, Josh and I rented a car and drove to our destination.
-There is a learning curve driving on the island as Caymanian’s drive on the left side of the road and the driver seat is located on the right side.
+We arrived on the island and it was sunny and 82 degrees.
+It remained just as nice for the rest of our trip.
+My husband, Josh, and I rented a car and drove to our destination.
+There is a learning curve driving on the island as Caymanians drive on the left side of the road and the driver seat is on the right side.

 After about a 20 minute drive, we arrived and walking up the steps to the property; it blew away me.
 Right in front of me was an expansive patio surrounding a beautiful infinity pool.
 Although not beachfront, this timber frame home looks out to the ocean and offers tranquility, perfect for getting away and relaxing.
 The drive to the beach and downtown Georgetown was only about a 10-minute drive.
 If you seek to be away from the hubbub, staying at a private residence like this gives you your space.

 Caribbean Timber Frame Living

 Now onto the design of this Caribbean timber frame home.
 Phil and Nancy worked on a design with us and a local architect for their three pods modeling it after our popular Japanese Tea House timber frame model.
 The center pod is composed of one big open space featuring a timber frame great room, dining room and kitchen, and let me tell you, it’s breathtaking!
 The ceiling also features beautiful pine tongue and groove decking which really makes the space and timbers pop.